RamyaDevulapally/assignment2-Devulapallay/README.md

 **[Link to AboutMe](AboutMe.md)**

-# Sports Activities - Table
+# City Visits - Table

 The following table describes cities that I would recommend someone to visit.